KevinJayData/KevinJayData/README.md

 - Welcome to my personal account.
-I host all of my projects ranging from Django or Ruby on Rails sites to questionably useful python scripts that make my life or my friend's lives easier.
+I host all of my projects ranging from Django or Ruby on Rails sites to questionably useful python scripts.
 - Reach me on [LinkedIn](https://www.linkedin.com/in/kevin-c-jay/) or [Strava](https://www.strava.com/athletes/24745709)